chinedufn/swift-bridge/book/src/building/README.md

 First you compile one of the languages into a native library.

-Then you compile the other language into your final binary, but while doing so you tell the second compiler to link in the native library that you created.
+Then you use the second compiler to compile the other language into your final binary, along the way linking in the native library that you created.

-Here's how this process would look if you were linking a Rust native library into a Swift executable.
+Here's how this process would look if you were linking in a Rust native library when compiling a Swift executable.

 ```text
 ┌──────────────────────────────────┐           ┌───────────────────┐